Visual Math for Kids: Learn While Playing

 Frequently asked questions

-Does the child need to read to play?
+Does the child need to read to play the math game?

-No, the game is specifically designed so kids ages 3 to 5 who can't read yet can play independently.
+The visual math game does not require reading: it is designed so kids ages 3 to 5 who can't read yet can play independently.
 Each operation is presented visually with colorful objects (fruits, animals, toys, space or sweets) and a friendly voice reads the question aloud at the start of each round.
 Answer options are large visual numbers the child only needs to recognize and tap, no text required.
-This makes the game an ideal tool for introducing the concept of number at pre-reading age, directly associating the quantity of seen objects with the corresponding numerical symbol, without the text barrier many competitors require.
-The interface is so visual that even children of different language backgrounds can play together.
+This way the game introduces the concept of number at pre-reading age, directly associating the quantity of seen objects with the corresponding numerical symbol.

 How do stickers work?